 Moving to Delhi

-The differences in culture in Delhi can feel confusing and alienating for some expats, and wonderfully multicultural and accepting for others.
+The differences in culture in Delhi can feel confusing and alienating for some expats while seeming wonderfully multicultural and accepting for others.
 Perhaps more than any other major expat city, Delhi has no single culture expats must conform to.
-Instead, this is a city that contours around their needs.
-New city development is often luxury Western-styled accommodation and expats often find business eager to adopt Western management style.
+Instead, this is a city that contours around one's needs.
+New city development is often luxury Western-styled accommodation and expats often find businesses eager to adopt a Western management style.

-While Delhi remains one of the most expensive locations for expats living in India, coming in second to Mumbai, the weakening of the Indian Rupee against the US Dollar has served to bring down the cost of living in Delhi.
-Expats will find that in New Delhi they can enjoy a comfortable lifestyle, with access to luxuries they would not be accustomed to at home for just a fraction of the cost.
+While Delhi remains one of the most expensive locations for expats living in India, coming in second to Mumbai, the city still has a reasonable cost of living.
+Expats will find that in New Delhi they can enjoy a comfortable lifestyle with access to luxuries they would not be accustomed to at home for just a fraction of the cost.
 There are also good facilities available in the form of private healthcare options and international schools.